 Reproduced below is the section of The Nordic Foundations of Europe entitled “Indo-Germanic Faith”.
-According to the foreword in the English translation copy that I have “The Nordic Foundations of Europe is translated from the Third Reich original Die Nordischen Grundlagen Europas by Kurt Pastenaci, which appeared in the February 1935 issue of Der Schulungsbrieg.”
+According to the foreword of an English translation: “The Nordic Foundations of Europe is translated from the Third Reich original Die Nordischen Grundlagen Europas by Kurt Pastenaci, which appeared in the February 1935 issue of Der Schulungsbrieg.”

 Esteem for the dead and concept of soul, however, always have a most intimate tie to the belief in god.
 Among Indo-Germanics this, too, shows a great difference compared to the south and east.
 In the ancient Mediterranean, one often imaged the gods to be half-animal, so in Egypt they have the heads of lions, cats, sparrow-hawks, yes, hippopotami.
 In Babylon there are mixed creatures, half-bird or animal, half-human.
 Even among the pre-Greek divinities, we find some who betray their origin in the animal, so one had imagined Poseidon and his wife Demeter as similar to the horse.
 There is not a trace of such a view among Indo-Germanic man.
 He knew no image of god, no kind of portrayal of the divine.
 Germanic man persisted in this image-less view partially down to the conversion to Christianity.
 One honors the divinity on a high mountain or in a tall tree.
 So there are mountains of the gods, Zeus oaks and Donar oaks, in Greece and in Germany.
 So Germanic man also knows no house of god, in Greece the temple first appears when there are images of god.